PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 DockerHub provides a global repository of images.
 We have already used it to fetch MongoDB and Redis images for use in the microservices chapter.
 In this recipe we are going to push our `adderservice` container to DockerHub.

 ### Getting Ready
+This recipe uses the code from our first recipe `Building a Single Container`.
+If you don't have this already you should grab the code from the accompanying source for the chapter under `source/Building_Single_Container`.

-We need to build the `adderservice` image, if we don't already have it available, `cd` into the `micro/adderservice` directory and run:
+We need to build the `adderservice` image, if it's not already have it available, `cd` into the `micro/adderservice` directory and run:

 ```sh
 $ docker build -t adderservice .